Skip to content

 Jute and jute bags are versatile!

 Jute bags are both a fashionable and practical alternative to plastic bags.
-They are characterized by enormous tensile strength and long durability.
-In addition, the fiber of the Corchorus tree grows naturally, while plastic is known to pollute our environment for several hundred years.
+They are characterized by their enormous tear resistance and long durability.
+In addition, the fiber of the Corchorus tree grows back naturally, whereas plastic is known to pollute our environment for several hundred years.
 There are no limits to creativity.
-As a carrier bag, it can be customized and decorated with funny or thoughtful motifs.
-Jute bags that are no longer used for transport can be used for winter protection for plants, or even as insulation material in ecological house construction.
-The bags can be individually designed.
+As a carrier bag, it can be individually designed and decorated with funny or thought-provoking motifs.
+Jute bags that are no longer used for transportation can be used as winter protection for plants or even as insulating material in ecological house construction.
+The sacks can be individually designed.

 In my experience, acrylic paints are particularly suitable for painting.
 When buying the fabric or the bag, you should already know approximately what you plan to do with it.
 If the fabric is rather widely woven, you should change the brush for the needle, because it is much better suited for embroidery.